docsastests/docsastests.github.io/_posts/2024-02-13-validate-scripts-with-doc-detective.md

 ## Validate other kinds of scripts

 Script validation isn't limited to `bash`.
 As long as your script can return a non-zero exit code, in can be in any language you like, whether that's JavaScript, Python, Ruby, or whatever else.
 Any command you can run from the command line, you can validate with Doc Detective.
+Need to validate an SDK?
+Write a script and go for it.

 For example, here's a script that validates only the outputs of our UI procedure.
 Save this script as _validate-kitten-search-outputs.js_: